dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

     Table table = db.getTable(trx, 1);

-Create a balnk row.
+Create a blank row.
 It is best to create new row objects rather than reusing existing objects.::

     Row tableRow = table.getRow();